 During your menstrual period, your uterus contracts to help expel its lining.
 Hormone-like substances (prostaglandins) involved in pain and inflammation trigger the uterine muscle contractions.
 Higher levels of prostaglandins are associated with more-severe menstrual cramps.

 Severe contractions may constrict the blood vessels feeding the uterus.
 The resulting pain can be compared to the chest pain that occurs when blocked blood vessels starve portions of the heart of food and oxygen.

-Menstrual cramps also may be caused by:
+Menstrual cramps may also be caused by:

 - Endometriosis.
 In this painful condition, the tissue that lines your uterus becomes implanted outside your uterus, most commonly on your fallopian tubes, ovaries or the tissue lining your pelvis.

 - Uterine fibroids.
-These noncancerous growths in the wall of the uterus rarely may be the cause of pain.
+These noncancerous growths in the wall of the uterus may be the cause of pain.